MaibornWolff/microservice-visualization/sources/tadis-ui/README.md

 If you just want to try the viewer and play with it, do the following:

-- `yarn start` builds the bundle that is used in [index.html](./src/html/index.html) and runs a web server that provides the index.html and some more endpoints
+- `npm run start` builds the bundle that is used in [index.html](./src/html/index.html) and runs a web server that provides the index.html and some more endpoints
 - access the [local example system](./src/exampleSystems/simpleSystem.ts): `http://localhost:8080/tadis/html/?demo=1`

+### Docker Image

+A Docker image for tadis-ui is also available via Docker Hub: https://hub.docker.com/r/andreasblunkmw/tadis-ui

 ### Configuration